samscam/DynamicStyles/Readme.md

 ### Carthage

-Yes it should work with Carthage too.
-Add `github "Samscam/DynamicStyles" ~>0.2` to your Cartfile and build and link the framework as usual.
+It sorta works with Carthage too - BUT things won't render in Interface Builder and you'll have to use User Defined Runtime Attributes to set the styleName for any DynamicStyleLabel or DynamicStyleButton you create.
+If you still want to use Carthage, add `github "Samscam/DynamicStyles" ~>0.2` to your Cartfile and build and link the framework as usual.

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ### Alternatively

-Clone the repository if you want to build the framework manually or play with the example project.
+Clone the repository if you want to integrate the framework manually or play with the example project.

 ### ... and then